 What form(s) does this medication come in?

-Each yellow, oval, film-coated tablet printed "375/20" in black ink on one side contains 20 mg esomeprazole and 375 mg naproxen.
+Each yellow, oval, film-coated tablet printed "375/20" in black ink on one side contains 20 mg of esomeprazole and 375 mg of naproxen.
 Nonmedicinal ingredients: carnauba wax, croscarmellose sodium, glycerol monostearate, hypromellose, iron oxide black, iron oxide yellow, macrogols, magnesium stearate, methacrylic acid-ethyl acrylate copolymer (1:1) dispersion, methyl parahydroxybenzoate, polydextrose, polysorbate, povidone, propylene glycol, propyl parahydroxybenzoate, silica colloidal anhydrous, titanium dioxide, and triethyl citrate.

-Each yellow, oval, film-coated tablet printed "500/20" in black ink on one side contains 20 mg esomeprazole and 500 mg naproxen.
+Each yellow, oval, film-coated tablet printed "500/20" in black ink on one side contains 20 mg of esomeprazole and 500 mg of naproxen.
 Nonmedicinal ingredients: carnauba wax, croscarmellose sodium, glycerol monostearate, hypromellose, iron oxide black, iron oxide yellow, macrogols, magnesium stearate, methacrylic acid-ethyl acrylate copolymer (1:1) dispersion, methyl parahydroxybenzoate, polydextrose, polysorbate, povidone, propylene glycol, propyl parahydroxybenzoate, silica colloidal anhydrous, titanium dioxide, and triethyl citrate.